8 Essential Foot Care Tips for Improved Health in Seniors

 To keep aging feet healthy and reduce the risk of health issues indirectly caused by foot problems, use these 8 essential senior foot care tips.

-Depending on whether your older adult bathes on their own or needs help, their feet may only get washed once in a while during the week.
+Depending on whether an older adult bathes on their own or needs help, their feet may only be washed once a week.

-Since good foot hygiene is critical to preventing fungal, viral, and bacterial infections, routine foot cleaning may need to happen outside of the bath or shower.
+Since good foot hygiene is critical to preventing fungal, viral, and bacterial infections, routine foot cleaning may need to take place outside the bath or shower.

 Foot lotions should be applied after feet have been thoroughly washed and dried.
 That locks in moisture and helps keep skin soft and supple.